YosysHQ/yosys/docs/source/appendix/APPNOTE_011_Design_Investigation.rst

 011: Interactive Design Investigation Page
 ==========================================

+.. only:: html

 	..
-Warning:: Many of the images for this document are not currently being
-    compiled.
-We apologise for any inconvenience.
+Note:: Some of the images for this document are very large and have been reduced in size for display.
+Clicking any image will open the source image in a new tab, allowing for zooming in to see detail.

 Installation and Prerequisites
 ==============================